Septic systems dispose of wastewater on-site. View the Environmental Protection Agency's (EPA) Septic System Owners Guide (PDF).

 A septic system has two main components: the septic tank and an absorption area (i.e. leach field).

 The septic tank is often buried about six feet deep and ten feet away from the building.
 A septic tank has two chambers.
-The solids are collected in the first chamber which settle to the bottom of the tank, while the fats and oils float to the top.
+The solids are collected in the first chamber which settles to the bottom of the tank, while the fats and oils float to the top.
 The liquid remains in the center which then flows to the second chamber.
 The second chamber is connected to the leach line which takes the liquid to the absorption field for percolation into the ground.

 While bacteria in the tank help to break down the solids, many chemicals, viruses and other contaminants remain in the liquid effluent.
 The soil acts as a natural filter to remove some of the bacteria and viruses.
 Most of the liquid from the absorption field eventually seeps down to the groundwater.
 An unmaintained/poorly functioning system contributes greater amounts of contaminants into the ground.
 One way you can protect our groundwater is to establish a maintenance schedule for your septic system.